westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Phone: 304–647–6634

-For a full list of West Virginia Sheriffs’ contact details, visit the West Virginia Sheriff association website.
+For a full list of West Virginia Sheriffs’ contact details, visit the West Virginia Sheriff Association website.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple record(s).
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile